ruby-0106/pandas-data-cleaning/README.md

      (2.4) Upload the dataset, do EDA and Cleaning
 3. Load to PostgreSQL for further analysis
 4. Load to Excel for further analysis

+   For the further insight for my work process and thinking, recommend you to check in the file named **"Cleaning with pandas, jupyter notebook.ipynb"**.
+   There, I explained details steps.

+   Thank you!! 😉